turingschool/front-end-curriculum/projects/tier-two.md

 #### A Fancy List

 Lists are handy resources to keep you from forgetting the most important things.
-Be it a grocery list, a 'to-do' list, or a 'things-I-don't-need-but-really-want' list -- they are a critical part of most people's day-to-day.
+Be it a grocery list, a 'to-do' list, or a 'things-I-don't-need-but-really-want' list—they are a critical part of most people's day-to-day.
 And while I'm sure we can all appreciate the good ole pen and paper list, we want something a little more dynamic.
 As a user, I want a list that:

 * Allows for quick entry of my list items, along with the ability to delete and/or "check-off" list items
 * Allows me to assign list items to a category that I define